September 15, 2008 – Rick Wright (Pink Floyd) was born on July 28, 1943 in Hatch End, London.

 By 1994 however, he had rejoined the group full-time as an equal partner with Gilmour and Mason.
 He co-wrote five songs and sang lead vocals on one song (“Wearing the Inside Out”) for the next Pink Floyd album, The Division Bell.
 This was followed by the double live album and video release Pulse in 1995.
 Wright, like Mason, performed on every Pink Floyd tour.

 On 2 July 2005, Wright, Gilmour and Mason were joined by Waters on stage for the first time since the Wall concerts for a short set at the Live 8 concert in London.
 This was the last time that all four (post-Barrett) Pink Floyd members performed together.
-Later the year Wright underwent eye surgery for cataracts, preventing him from attending Pink Floyd’s induction into the UK Music Hall of Fame.
+Later that year Wright underwent eye surgery for cataracts, preventing him from attending Pink Floyd’s induction into the UK Music Hall of Fame.

 Sessions with Wright during this period were later released on the album The Endless River.
 Away from the Floyd, Wright recorded two solo albums, including a collaboration with Anthony Moore on Broken China, and briefly formed the duo Zee.
 After rejoining Waters, Mason and Gilmour as Pink Floyd for Live 8 in 2005, he became part of Gilmour’s regular solo touring band, singing occasional lead on songs such as “Arnold Layne”, before his death in September 2008.

 Overshadowed during his musical career by band mates Barrett, Waters and Gilmour and being the quietest and most reserved member of Pink Floyd, Wright’s contributions have been overlooked, but his death brought a reappraisal and recognition of his talents.
-His jazz and improvisation influences and keyboard performances were an important part of the Pink Floyd sound; being a prominent player of the Farfisa and Hammond organs and the Kurzweil synthesizer.
+His jazz and improvisation influences and keyboard performances were a vitally important part of the Pink Floyd sound; being a prominent player of the Farfisa and Hammond organs and the Kurzweil synthesizer.
 Wright sang regularly in the band, and occasionally took the lead vocal on Pink Floyd songs such as “Time”, “Remember a Day” and “Wearing the Inside Out”.

-One of my truly favorite albums is his solo effort “Broken China” in which he was supported by members of Peter Gabriel’s early “Genesis” members and showcases that just because he was the quiet one in Pink Floyd, he had a giant influence on the band’s success both as a keyboardist/songwriter and arranger.
+One of my truly favorite albums is his solo effort “Broken China” in which he was supported by members of Peter Gabriel’s early “Genesis” days and showcases that just because he was the quiet one in Pink Floyd, he had a giant influence on the band’s success both as a keyboardist/songwriter and arranger.

 One famous quote from Rick was: “Pink Floyd is like a marriage that’s on a permanent trial separation.”

-1. […] following year, she appeared on the Lollapalooza bill, and in 1996 she sang on Pink Floyd’s Richard Wright’s album Broken China.
+[…] following year, she appeared on the Lollapalooza bill, and in 1996 she sang on Pink Floyd’s Richard Wright’s album Broken China.
 A year later, she played the Virgin Mary in Neil Jordan’s film The […]